-With the increased popularity of these services, however, has also come greater scrutiny—specifically, into the potential dangers of being a passenger of a rideshare car and the risks posed to Uber and Lyft drivers.
+With the increased popularity of these services, however, has also come greater scrutiny—specifically, into the potential dangers of being a passenger of a rideshare car and the risks posed to Lyft and Uber drivers.

-Last year in 2019, several reports out of Uber and Lyft shared alarming information about the prevalence of sexual assault occurring among both passengers and drivers of their respective rideshare services.
+Last year in 2019, several reports out of Uber and Lyft shared alarming information about the prevalence of sexual misconduct occurring among both passengers and drivers of their respective rideshare services.

 Below is a step-by-step guide on what to do if you’ve been sexually assaulted on a rideshare ride, as well as an explanation of rideshare sexual assault laws and helpful legal definitions.

 Step-By-Step Guide: What To Do If You’ve Been Sexually Assaulted On A Rideshare (Uber/Lyft) Ride

 Sexual assault does not always look the same or occur in the same way.
 This is true for assaults that occur in any setting, including rideshare rides.